Resource dependent branching processes and the envelope of societies: Main results

-We now present the extinction criterion for the sf-process.
-Since we deal here again with a process depending on the partial sum behavior of order statistics --- now on the sum of the largest ones --- we expect analogies.
-To facilitate a comparison between the sf-process and the wf-process we had made the assumption (recall~(v) in Section~\ref{chap:natregcond}) that resource claims are bounded above.
+We now present the extinction criterion for the s.f.-process.
+Since we deal here again with a process depending on the partial sum behavior of order statistics---now on the sum of the largest ones---we expect analogies.
+To facilitate a comparison between the s.f.-process and the w.f.-process we had made the assumption [recall~(v) in Section~\ref {chapnatregcond}] that resource claims are bounded above.

-However, many important difficulties will arise, and the comparison with the wf-process will only be possible for a very small part of the proof.
-In particular, we will need here the boundedness of all the random variables $D_n^k$, $X_n^k$ and $R_n^k$ (see~(v) in Section~\ref{chap:natregcond}).
+However, many important difficulties will arise, and the comparison with the w.f.-process will only be possible for a very small part of the proof.
+In particular, we will need here the boundedness of all the random variables $D_n^k$, $X_n^k$ and $R_n^k$ [see~(v) in Section~\ref {chapnatregcond}].